How to Do GST Reconciliation in Excel (4 Suitable Methods)

 Pasting whole purchase book dataset in “Combined Sheet”

-• Again, go to the GSTR-2A dataset and copy the whole dataset without the header row by pressing Ctrl + C together.
+• Copy the entire GSTR-2A dataset (excluding the header row) by pressing Ctrl + C.

 Copying whole GSTR-2A dataset